Thiago Agustín Tirante: 2021: ATP debut and maiden ATP Challenger title

-2023-2024: ATP and Major debuts and first wins, top 100
+2023–2025: Major and Masters 1000 debuts, first top 10 win and top 100 debut

-He reached the final of the 2023 Mexico City Open where he lost to Dominik Koepfer.

-He reached the top 150 on 8 May 2023 following his second Challenger title at the 2023 Morelos Open in Mexico defeating top seed James Duckworth.
+Tirante reached the final of the 2023 Mexico City Open, where he lost to German Dominik Koepfer.
+In May of that year, he entered the top 150 for the first time, following his second Challenger title at the 2023 Morelos Open, defeating Australian James Duckworth in the final.

-Ranked No. 153, he made his Grand Slam main draw debut at the 2023 French Open defeating Dominic Stricker in the last round of qualifying.
-He won his first Grand Slam match defeating 25th seed Botic van de Zandschulp.
+Ranked No. 153, he made his slam main draw debut at the 2023 French Open, defeating Swiss Dominic Stricker in the last round of qualifying.
+Tirante recorded his first Grand Slam win over 25th seed Botic van de Zandschulp.
+He lost to Zhang Zhizhen in the second round.

-In August, he made his ATP debut at the 2023 Los Cabos Open and recorded his first win at an ATP tournament over qualifier Gonzalo Lama.
+In August he played at the 2023 Los Cabos Open, Mexico, and recorded first win at an ATP event over qualifier Gonzalo Lama.
 He won his third Challenger at the 2023 Open Bogotá over Gustavo Heide and reached a new career-high ranking of No. 111 on 2 October 2023.
-At the same tournament, he also won the doubles title with Renzo Olivo.
+At the same tournament, he also won the doubles title with countryman Renzo Olivo.

-At the 2024 Córdoba Open, he reached the main draw as a lucky loser and recorded his third ATP win over an ATP debutant, wildcard Francisco Comesaña.
-He reached the top 100 following the 2024 Rio Open on 26 February 2024.
-Next he defeated João Fonseca in Santiago.
+At the 2024 Córdoba Open, Tirante reached the main draw as a lucky loser and recorded his third ATP win over an ATP debutant, wildcard Francisco Comesaña.
+He played the qualifying at the 2024 Rio Open, but lost to Italian Andrea Pellegrino.
+Despite the loss, he reached the top 100 on 26 February 2024.

+Later that month, Tirante made an appearance at the 2024 Chile Open, where he defeated Brazilian prospect João Fonseca in straight sets.
+He lost to qualifier Corentin Moutet in the second round.

-Tirante won his fourth Challenger at the 2024 Mexico City Open without dropping a set and reached a new singles career-high of No. 91 on 8 April 2024.
+Tirante won his fourth Challenger at the 2024 Mexico City Open without dropping a set and reached a best singles ranking of world No. 91 on 8 April 2024.

-In July, Tirante reached his first ATP Tour semifinal at the 2024 Swedish Open after a run which included wins over world No. 8 and defending champion, Andrey Rublev, his first top 10 win, and Roberto Carballés Baena in the quarterfinals, before losing to Nuno Borges.
+In July, Tirante reached his first ATP Tour semifinal at the 2024 Swedish Open, after a run which included wins over top seed and defending champion, Andrey Rublev, his first top 10 win, and Roberto Carballés Baena in the quarterfinals, before losing to eventual champion Nuno Borges.

+Tirante won his first challenger title of 2025 in Córdoba after being granted a late-entry wildcard.

+He made his Masters 1000 debut the following week in Miami by qualifying.
+He also picked up his first win at this level by upsetting Flavio Cobolli, but lost to Denis Shapovalov in the second round.
+He continued his solid form by reaching the quarterfinals in Morelia, losing to eventual finalist Dmitry Popko.

+Tirante reached the quarterfinals in Mauthausen and Oeiras, then reached the semifinals in Poznań, and reached his second challenger final of the year in Trieste, where he lost to Matej Dodig.
+Combined with semifinal appearances in San Marino and a third challenger final in Cancún, he entered the top 120 in late August.

+Tirante won his second Challenger title of the year in Szczecin.
+This resulted in his debut in the top 100 of the ATP Tour rankings, peaking at world no. 94.
+Despite this, he ended his year at world no. 102.